 Question: What were the rules for the 2020 child tax credit?

-Answer: For 2020 tax returns, the child tax credit is worth $2,000 per kid under the age of 17 claimed as a dependent on your return.
-The child must be related to you and generally live with you for at least six months during the year.
-He or she must also be a citizen, national or resident alien of the United States and have a Social Security number.
-You must put the child's name, date of birth and SSN on the return, too.
+Answer: For 2020 tax returns that individuals filed last year, the child tax credit was worth $2,000 per kid under the age of 17 claimed as a dependent on your return.
+The child had to be related to you and generally live with you for at least six months during the year.
+He or she also had to be a citizen, national or resident alien of the United States and have a Social Security number.
+You had to put the child's name, date of birth and SSN on the return, too.

-The credit begins to phase out if your modified adjusted gross income (AGI) is above $400,000 on a joint return, or over $200,000 on a single or head-of-household return.
-Once you reach the $400,000 or $200,000 modified AGI threshold, the credit amount is reduced by $50 for each $1,000 (or fraction thereof) of AGI over the applicable threshold amount.
-Modified AGI is the AGI shown on Line 11 of your 2020 Form 1040 (or Line 8b of your 2019 Form 1040), plus the foreign earned income exclusion, foreign housing exclusion, and amounts excluded from gross income because they were received from sources in Puerto Rico or American Samoa.
+The credit began to phase out if your modified adjusted gross income (AGI) was above $400,000 on a joint return, or over $200,000 on a single or head-of-household return.
+Once you reached the $400,000 or $200,000 modified AGI threshold, the credit amount was reduced by $50 for each $1,000 (or fraction thereof) of AGI over the applicable threshold amount.
+Modified AGI was the AGI shown on Line 11 of your 2020 Form 1040, plus the foreign earned income exclusion, foreign housing exclusion, and amounts excluded from gross income because they were received from sources in Puerto Rico or American Samoa.

-Up to $1,400 of the child credit is refundable for some lower-income individuals with children.
-However, you must also have at least $2,500 of earned income to get a refund.
+Up to $1,400 of the child credit was refundable for some lower-income individuals with children.
+However, you also had to have at least $2,500 of earned income to get a refund.

 Changes Made for 2021

-Question: What changes did Congress make to the child tax credit?
+Question: What changes were made to the child tax credit for 2021?

-Answer: The American Rescue Plan Act of 2021 temporarily expands the child tax credit for 2021.
-First, it allows 17-year-old children to qualify for the credit.
-Second, it increases the credit to $3,000 per child ($3,600 per child under age 6) for many families.
-Third, it makes the credit fully refundable and removes the $2,500 earnings floor.
-Fourth, it requires half of the credit to be paid in advance by having the IRS send monthly payments to families from July 2021 to December 2021.
+Answer: The American Rescue Plan Act of 2021 temporarily expanded the child tax credit for 2021 only.
+First, the law allowed 17-year-old children to qualify for the credit.
+Second, it increased the credit to $3,000 per child ($3,600 per child under age 6) for many families.
+Third, it made the credit fully refundable for families who lived in the U.S. for more than six months during 2021 and removed the $2,500 earnings floor.
+Fourth, it required half of the credit to be paid in advance by having the IRS send monthly payments to families from July 2021 to December 2021.